Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

-and $\overline{m}^{\mu}$, $\bar{\rho}$ being the complex conjugate of $m^{\mu}$ and $\rho = r- i a \cos{\theta}$ respectively.
-The full set of N-P equations, comprising the commutation relations, the Ricci identities, the eliminant relations and the Bianchi identities in \cite[Chapter 1.8]{MR1647491}, is then a coupled first--order differential system linking the tetrad, the spin coefficients and these five N-P components.
-On Kerr background,
+and $\overline{m}^{\mu}$ and $\bar{\rho}$ being the complex conjugate of $m^{\mu}$ and $\rho = r- i a \cos{\theta}$ respectively.
+The full set of N-P equations, comprising the commutation relations, the Ricci identities, the eliminant relations and the Bianchi identities in \cite[Chapter 1.8]{MR1647491}, is then a coupled first-order differential system linking the tetrad, the spin coefficients and these five N--P components.
+On a Kerr background,

-We perturb in the N-P equations the tetrad, the spin coefficients and the five N-P components by $l^T=l +l^P$, $\kappa^T=\kappa+\kappa^P$,\footnote{$\kappa$ is one of the spin coefficients used in \cite[Chapter 1.8]{MR1647491}.} $\Phi_0^T=\Phi_0+\Phi_0^P$, etc, and the complete set of equations for linearized gravity is then obtained from the N-P equations by keeping the perturbation terms (with superscript $P$) only to first order.
-The perturbed extreme N-P components $\Phi_0^T$ and $\Phi_4^T$ (equal to $\Phi_0^P$ and $\Phi_4^P$) for linearized gravity are the "ingoing and outgoing radiative parts", and are invariant under gauge transformations and infinitesimal tetrad rotations.
-From now on, we will drop the superscript and still denote these perturbed extreme N-P components as $\Phi_0$ and $\Phi_4$.
+We perturb in the N--P equations all the tetrad components, the spin coefficients and the five N-P components by $l^T=l +l^P$, $\kappa^T=\kappa+\kappa^P$,\footnote{$\kappa$ is one of the spin coefficients used in \cite[Chapter 1.8]{MR1647491}.} $\Phi_0^T=\Phi_0+\Phi_0^P$, etc, and the complete set of equations for linearized gravity is then obtained from the N--P equations by keeping the perturbation terms (with superscript $P$) only to first order.
+The perturbed extreme components $\Phi_0^T$ and $\Phi_4^T$ (which are equal to $\Phi_0^P$ and $\Phi_4^P$) for linearized gravity are the \textquotedblleft{ingoing and outgoing radiative parts,\textquotedblright} and are invariant under gauge transformations and infinitesimal tetrad rotations.
+From now on, we will drop the superscript and still denote these perturbed extreme components as $\Phi_0$ and $\Phi_4$.

 Teukolsky \cite{Teu1972PRLseparability} derived the decoupled equations on Kerr backgrounds for the spin $s=\pm2$ components